omicscodeathon/amr_cattle/README.md

 ![Workflow](https://user-images.githubusercontent.com/85280529/193459253-f47bfed3-01c3-4fce-bf31-c101d124b4cb.png)

+## Scripts used for Analysis
-## The script subdirectory contains all the scripts used.
+### The script subdirectory contains all the scripts used.
 This is the sequence of the scripts to be followed:

 1. [01_sequence_retrieval.sh](01_sequence_retrieval.sh) - It is used for sequence  retrieval from NCBI and MG-RAST
 2. [02_quality_control.sh](02_quality_control.sh) - Performs quality control on samples to generate html report